Rakhyvel/Orng/CONTRIBUTING.md

 Need help or want to discuss the project?
 * Open a discussion in the GitHub Discussions tab
 * Create an issue for a specific problem

-## Recognition
-Contributions are valued!
-Feel free to add your name to the `docs/CONTRIBUTORS.md` file.

 _Last updated: 2024-09-12_